cohere-ai/quick-start-connectors/gdrive/README.md

 }
 ```

-4. Convert the JSON credentails to a string through `json.dumps(credentials)` and save the result in the `GDRIVE_SERVICE_ACCOUNT_INFO` environment variable.
+4. Convert the JSON credentials to a string through `json.dumps(credentials)` and save the result in the `GDRIVE_SERVICE_ACCOUNT_INFO` environment variable.
 5. Make sure to [share the folder(s) you want to search with the service account email address](https://support.google.com/a/answer/7337554?hl=en).

 #### `GDRIVE_CONNECTOR_API_KEY`